 Emotional Support Animals

-The role of SAAS is to verify the student’s documentation for an ESA and to send verification to Housing & Residence Life.
-Housing & Residence Life handles the remainder of the process.
+The role of SAAS is to verify the student’s documentation for an ESA and send verification to Housing & Residence Life.
+Housing and Residence Life handles the remainder of the process.
 The process for approval to bring the ESA on campus can take up to 30 days.
+Please be advised: If you bring your ESA to your residence before you have received approval from Residence Life, you will be subject to fines and/or removal of the animal.

 a ferret a rabbit a cat a bearded dragon